 The final option for booking tickets to travel Europe by train is to do it in one fell swoop with a Eurail pass (for non-European residents) or Interrail pass (essentially the same thing, but for European residents).

-There are cases where a train pass makes sense, though, so if you’re planning lots of European train travel, be sure to consider if a pass is right for you!
+There are cases where a train pass makes sense, though, so if you’re planning lots of European train travel, especially in Western and parts of Central Europe, be sure to run the numbers to see if a European train pass is right for you!

 How to Receive Your Tickets to Travel Europe By Train

 Once you buy your tickets, the next step is to actually receive them!

 Most European train tickets these days can be received online and downloaded to your phone.